 But quality content is difficult to locate and utilize consistently.
 Teachers report the number one obstacle to using more video in the classroom is the time it takes to find effective choices.
 Too many videos out there are poor quality, or contain too little content, or are simply not engaging – even for other teachers.
 (There’s little point replacing yourself talking for 45 minutes with a video of someone else talking for 45 minutes!)

 Some of the most engaging turn out to have R-rated language or use inappropriate images, and even when you do find a great one, there’s no guarantee it will be there again when you need it.
 And that’s not even factoring in the ads at the beginning of almost every online video – sometimes for the most inappropriate things.
 Recognizing the dangers of YouTube in the classroom, many schools are limited teachers' access to the platform—sometimes blocking it altogether.

 There are quality videos being made and used around the globe.
 It’s just been difficult to find ones that are both high quality and the right length to accomplish a learning objective while keeping students engaged.

-The Boclips for Teachers video platform for teachers was created by teachers, for teachers, to open a world of video possibility for their lessons.
-It contains a massive library made up exclusively of short form videos, meaning that most of the videos are in the 5-10 minute range.
+The Boclips video platform was created by teachers and subject matter experts to open a world of audio and video possibility.
+It contains a massive library made up exclusively of short form videos and podcasts, meaning that most of the clips are in the 5-10 minute range.
 Not only can teachers filter their search by subject and age level but they can specify their desired video duration range.
 This way teachers can optimize the lesson at hand, while making the best use of their limited lesson-planning time.
 If the video they want is still too long, the shareable playback feature allows teachers to share only the relevant section of the video with their students.